Ciaanh/XPChronicle/ui/xpbars/ARCHITECTURE_V2.md

 - During migration, both v1 and v2 bars might be active and registering the same events; that's expected for dev/testing but must be handled by the user when verifying parity.

-## 5. Persistence: using `XPChronicleDB.barPositions`
+## 5. Persistence: using `XPBarEnhancedDB.barPositions`

-- All position persistence for v2 bars will use the existing `XPChronicleDB.barPositions` table, not a new saved-variables table.
+- All position persistence for v2 bars will use the existing `XPBarEnhancedDB.barPositions` table, not a new saved-variables table.
 - Expectations/requirements for the saved structure:
-  - `XPChronicleDB` must exist in the global saved-variables table for the addon (this is the project's top-level DB).
+  - `XPBarEnhancedDB` must exist in the global saved-variables table for the addon (this is the project's top-level DB).
-  - `XPChronicleDB.barPositions` will be a table keyed by `config.interaction.positionKey`.
+  - `XPBarEnhancedDB.barPositions` will be a table keyed by `config.interaction.positionKey`.
-- `DraggableMixin` will read/write `XPChronicleDB.barPositions[positionKey]` and provide `SavePosition`, `RestorePosition`, `ClearSavedPosition`.
+- `DraggableMixin` will read/write `XPBarEnhancedDB.barPositions[positionKey]` and provide `SavePosition`, `RestorePosition`, `ClearSavedPosition`.

 Example usage in config: